kubernetes/website/content/en/docs/getting-started-guides/windows/_index.md

 Now that you've configured a Windows worker in your cluster to run Windows containers you may want to add one or more Linux nodes as well to run Linux containers.
 Now you're ready to proceed to the next step to schedule Windows containers on your cluster.

-# User Guide: Running Windows containers in Kubernetes
+# User Guide: Scheduling Windows containers in Kubernetes

 ## Objectives

-*   Configure a deployment to run Windows containers on the Windows node
+*   Configure an example deployment to run Windows containers on the Windows node
-*   (Optional) Configure Windows service identity using Group Managed Service Accounts (gMSA)
+*   (Optional) Configure an Active Directory Identity for your Pod using Group Managed Service Accounts (GMSA)

 ## Before you begin